NVIDIA/NVFlare/examples/advanced/rag/embedding/README.md

 ```
 bash train_single_session.sh
 ```
-### Pre: Launch Modes
-Before we start adapting the local training script to federated application, we first need to understand the launch modes of NVFlare client API.
-In our [client settings](../../../job_templates/sag_pt/config_fed_client.conf), we have two launch modes by switching the `--launch_once` flag:
-* If launch_once is true, the SubprocessLauncher will launch an external process once for the whole job
-* If launch_once is false, the SubprocessLauncher will launch an external process everytime it receives a task from server So if it is false, the SubprocessLauncher will create new processes every round.
-If it is true, the SubprocessLauncher will reuse the same process for all rounds.

-Turning `launch_once` to `false` can be useful in some scenarios like quick prototyping, but for the application of LLM where setup stage can take significant resources, we would want to only setup once.
-Hence, the below steps are for `launch_once = true` scenario.

-See [Client API](../../../hello-world/ml-to-fl/pt/README.md) for more details.

 ### Adaptation Step 1: iterative training
 To adapt the centralized training script to federated application, under `launch_once = true` setting, we first need to "break" the single call to `trainer.train()` into iterative calls, one for each round of training.